-- Religious Autobiography Reflect on your past Christian experience, including the most significant spiritual event/influence in your life, the role of Christ in your religious experience, your involvement in Christian service, and your reason(s) for attending your church. (minimum 250 words; maximum 500 words) - Why are you interested in Fuller Theological Seminary and this particular degree program? (minimum 250 words; maximum 500 words).
+Why are you interested in Fuller Theological Seminary and this particular degree program? (minimum 250 words; maximum 500 words).
 Experienced Leaders Cohort applicants answer this prompt instead: Briefly evaluate your personal ministry, and identify perceived strengths and areas needing improvement.
 Please indicate what has prompted your interest in the Experienced Leaders Cohort and how you hope the experience will address this need.
-(Approximately 250 words in length). - Statement of Calling At this point in your Christian journey, how do you envision your calling to God's mission in the world? (minimum 250 words; maximum 500 words) - Experienced Leaders Cohort Only: Applicants to the Experienced Leaders Cohort must have at least 4 years of mission/ministry leadership experience and supply a Statement of Ministry Experience: Please provide a comprehensive ministry history, demonstrating at least four years of significant ministry experience (10 hours per week or more) and that you are actively engaged in a leadership role.
+(Approximately 250 words in length).

+• Statement of Calling

+At this point in your Christian journey, how do you envision your calling to God's mission in the world? (minimum 250 words; maximum 500 words)

+Experienced Leaders Cohort Only: Applicants to the Experienced Leaders Cohort must have at least 4 years of mission/ministry leadership experience and supply a Statement of Ministry Experience: Please provide a comprehensive ministry history, demonstrating at least four years of significant ministry experience (10 hours per week or more) and that you are actively engaged in a leadership role.
 Ministry is defined as church or parachurch involvement.
 Include beginning and ending dates, organization, location, position/role, and brief description of ministry (including nature of position held, responsibilities, and level of involvement).

-Official Transcripts

-- Submit official transcripts from ALL post-secondary schools attended, including a transcript showing a bachelor's degree earned from an accredited institution, with a cumulative undergraduate grade point average of 2.7 or above. - All transcripts are evaluated in determining admission to Fuller master's degree programs. - If you do not currently hold an accredited bachelor's or master's degree or will not receive an accredited bachelor's or master's degree before the desired term of entry, you may be eligible to apply to the MAICS as a Special Student.

-- A \$75 non-refundable application fee is required for applicants applying online.
-You may pay your application fee online with a U.S. credit card, PayPal, check, money order, or international bank transfer. - English Language Requirements - o If you are interested in taking any classes in English and your native language is not English, please see the Admission Standards section of this catalog for more information.
+- Official Transcripts - Submit official transcripts from ALL post-secondary schools attended, including a transcript showing a bachelor's degree earned from an accredited institution, with a cumulative undergraduate grade point average of 2.7 or above. - All transcripts are evaluated in determining admission to Fuller master's degree programs. - If you do not currently hold an accredited bachelor's or master's degree or will not receive an accredited bachelor's or master's degree before the desired term of entry, you may be eligible to apply to the MAICS as a Special Student. - Application Fee - A \$75 non-refundable application fee is required for applicants applying online.
+You may pay your application fee online with a U.S. credit card, PayPal, check, money order, or international bank transfer. - English Language Requirements - If you are interested in taking any classes in English and your native language is not English, please see the Admission Standards section of this catalog for more information.

 Distributed Learning.
-The Master of Arts (Intercultural Studies) may be completed entirely online or with a combination of online and campus coursework.
+The Master of Arts in Global Missional Leadership may be completed entirely online or with a combination of online and campus coursework.

 Residency Requirements and Transfer Credit.
 A minimum of 40 units must be earned at Fuller Seminary.
-Students may potentially transfer up to 40 units of graduate-level courses in missiology or theology from an accredited institution.
+Students may potentially transfer up to 36 units of graduate-level courses in missiology or theology from an accredited institution.

 Time Limit.
 In order to ensure that a degree, when granted, represents education that is current and reasonably focused (not acquired a little at a time over an unreasonably long period), all credit applied to the degree must be earned within a certain period of time.
-For the Master of Arts (Intercultural Studies) degree at Fuller, this period has been set at ten years.
+For the Master of Arts in Global Missional Leadership degree at Fuller, this period has been set at ten years.
 This includes all credit earned elsewhere and applied to the degree, as well as all credit earned at Fuller.

 Curriculum.
-The Master of Arts (Intercultural Studies) requires the successful completion of 80 quarter units.
-Flexible plans to study allow you to complete the Master of Arts (Intercultural Studies) according to your needs.
+The Master of Arts in Global Mission Leadership requires the successful completion of 80 quarter units.
+Flexible plans to study allow you to complete the Master of Arts in Global Mission Leadership according to your needs.
 Students can complete all requirements for the degree online, while selected requirements will be available face-to-face on the Pasadena campus.

 - Shared Foundations (24 units)

-- MAICS Core (36 units)
+- MAGML Core (36 units)

 - Electives (20 units).
 May be used to explore or complete one concentration (see below).

-Optional MAICS Concentrations
+Optional MAGML Concentrations